-- 1. Call to Order / Pledge of Allegiance

-- 2. Roll Call

-- 3. Public Comment on Items Not on the Agenda Comments by each individual speaker shall be limited to two (2) minutes.
-Items raised that require a response will be deferred for staff to reply.

-- 4. Meetings Minutes for August 28, 2024
+- 1. Call to Order / Pledge of Allegiance / Safety Moment - 2.
+Roll Call - 3.
+Public Comment on Items Not on the Agenda Comments by each individual speaker shall be limited to two (2) minutes.
+Items raised that require a response will be deferred for staff to reply. - 4.
+Meetings Minutes of September 25, 2024